anyaevostinar/anyaevostinar.github.io/classes/111-w22/syllabus.md

 | Exams  | 45% |

 There is an exception to the above table: if you do not achieve an average of at least 70% on the individual programming assignments, you will not receive a grade of a C- or better.
 If you do have an average of 70% or better on the individual programming assignments, your grade will be calculated by the above.

+See the [schedule](/classes/111-w22/schedule) for when the exams will be.

 ## How to Succeed in this Class
 * Keep trying and ask for help: